 - Log on to the Internet and go to www.investorvote.com - Follow the steps outlined on the secured website.
-Vote by telephone

-Call toll free 1-800-652-VOTE (8683) within the United States, Canada and Puerto Rico any time on a touch tone telephone.
-There is NO CHARGE to you for the

-- Outside the United States, Canada and Puerto Rico, call 1-888-883-8903 on a touch tone telephone.
+- Call toll free 1-800-652-VOTE (8683) within the United States, Canada and Puerto Rico any time on a touch tone telephone.
+There is NO CHARGE to you for the call. - Outside the United States, Canada and Puerto Rico, call 1-888-883-8903 on a touch tone telephone.
 Standard rates will apply. - Follow the instructions provided by the recorded message.

-Using a black ink pen, mark your votes with ⊠ an X as shown in this example.
-Please do not write outside the designated areas.
+Using a black ink pen, mark your votes with an X as shown in this example.
+Please do not write outside the designated areas f Y IF YOU HAVE NOT VOTED VIA THE INTERNET ${f or}$ TELEPHONE, FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE.

-Annual Meeting Proxy Card
+123456 12345 C0123456789 Annual Meeting Proxy Card